torrejonv/teranode/docs/networkConsensusRules.md

 Bitcoin Nodes collectively set a practical limit for the size of transactions they’re willing to timestamp into a block.

-The UBSV Node project will ensure this limit is entirely economic and by allowing unbounded scaling.
+The Teranode Node project will ensure this limit is entirely economic and by allowing unbounded scaling.

 ### nLockTime and nSequence Rules: